Self-interacting Dark Matter from Primordial Black Holes: Acknowledgments

 \section{Acknowledgments}

 The authors thank Xiaoyong Chu and members of ``El Journal Club más sabroso'' for fruitful discussions.
-NB received funding from Universidad Antonio Nariño grants 2018204, 2019101, and 2019248, the MinCiencias grant 80740-465-2020, and by Spanish MINECO under grant FPA2017-84543-P. The work of OZ is supported by Sostenibilidad-UdeA, the UdeA/CODI Grant 2017-16286, and by COLCIENCIAS through the Grant 111577657253.
+NB received funding from Universidad Antonio Nariño grants 2018204, 2019101, and 2019248, the Spanish MINECO under grant FPA2017-84543-P, and the Patrimonio Autónomo - Fondo Nacional de Financiamiento para la Ciencia, la Tecnología y la Innovación Francisco José de Caldas (MinCiencias - Colombia) grant 80740-465-2020.
+The work of OZ is supported by Sostenibilidad-UdeA, the UdeA/CODI Grant 2017-16286, and by COLCIENCIAS through the Grant 111577657253.
+This project has received funding /support from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860881-HIDDeN.